Pressure injury or slow healing wound? Consider nutrition!

 How can a dietitian help with wound healing?

 Dietitians can help clients with wound healing in five main ways.

 1. Blood tests

 Elevated blood glucose levels can make a wound much slower to heal and much more prone to infection.
-Low haemoglobin levels will reduce the amount of oxygen that the red blood cells can deliver to the wound and this can slow wound healing as well.
+Insufficient iron in the body can lead to reduced ferritin levels and ultimately, low haemoglobin levels.
+Low haemoglobin levels will reduce the amount of oxygen that the red blood cells can deliver to the wound and this can slow wound healing.

 2. Protein intake

 Wound healing requires extra protein — and while some clients are aware they need to eat “more” protein, many are unclear as to exactly how much protein they need to eat.
 Protein requirements are based on body weight and someone with a pressure injury or wound typically needs about 1.2 – 1.5 grams protein per kg body weight(1) (subtract 25% if the client is obese).
 High-calorie, high-protein nutrition supplements are one option for increasing the protein intake in underweight clients.
 However, the situation is much more tricky in overweight or obese clients, where they often have extremely high protein requirements but extremely low calorie needs.
 Some clients hear the “more protein” message and are happy to load up on more meat/chicken/fish, only to realise that they have gained significant amounts of weight because they didn’t reduce their intake of other foods to offset this.
 Weight monitoring is critical during the wound healing period, to prevent unwanted weight gain (or weight loss).